jrcharney/employee-tracker/README.md

 > Note: I had to use square brackets to denote `VARCHAR` size because mermaid would not accept parethesis.
 > Also, the bonuses are not mapped out in these diagrams.
+> UH OH!
+The ER diagram is not rendering on this page!

 ```mermaid
 erDiagram
     department {
         INT id PK "department id #"
         VARCHAR[30] name "department name"